 Against the Gods - The Remarkable Story of Risk by Peter Bernstein

 This book is one of the great ones I read.
 Peter Bernstein does deep research on looking back at our evolving understanding of risk from the year 1202 all the way up to when the book was written in 1998.
 He discusses many of the pioneers who were essential in helping us develop our understanding of risk such as Bernoulli, Galton, Keynes, Kahneman, Tversky, and Bayes.
-Some of the many ideas I learned are the importance of have a really large sample size when estimating probabilities, the importance of having an unbiased sample size, options in financial markets, how portfolio insurance caused the largest one day drop in the stock market on Black Monday in 1987, Prospect Theory, Bayes Theorem, the insurance business, and probably the best idea I learned was that there is so much uncertainty in the future and this creates a large amount of anxiety for us but this uncertainty is actually a good thing thing because it means we have free souls.
+Some of the many ideas I learned are the importance of having a really large sample size when estimating probabilities, the importance of having an unbiased sample size, options in financial markets, how portfolio insurance caused the largest one day drop in the stock market on Black Monday in 1987, Prospect Theory, Bayes Theorem, the insurance business, and probably the best idea I learned was that there is so much uncertainty in the future and this can create a large amount of anxiety for us but this uncertainty is actually a good thing because it means we have free souls.
 In other words, the decisions we make matter.
 If everything in the future was certain there would be no mystery to our lives and our decisions would matter a lot less.

-Today, we rely less on superstition and tradition that people did in the past, not because we are more rational, but because our understanding of risk enables us to make decisions in a rational mode.
+Today, we rely less on superstition and tradition than people did in the past, not because we are more rational, but because our understanding of risk enables us to make decisions in a rational mode.

 Daniel Bernoulli propounded the idea that the satisfaction resulting from any small increase in wealth “will be inversely proportionate to the quantity of goods previously possessed.”
 With that innocent-sounding assertion, Bernoulli explained why King Midas was an unhappy man, why people tend to be risk-averse, and why prices must fall if customers are to be persuaded to buy more.
 Bernoulli’s statement stood as the dominate paradigm of rational behavior for the next 250 years and laid the groundwork for modern principles of investment management.